JulieMontoya/BCP_design/version_6/README.md

 The main new features are:

 + An improved command despatcher
-+ Each component in the design now has its own legend position.
++ Each component in the design now has its own legend position
++ New cursor movement keys have been added.

 (This has necessitated **a breaking change** to the data file format, see below.)